DevParapalli/RTMNU-SEM-6/HWL/Practical 6/README.md

 Aim: To interface touch sensor with Intel Galileo board and write a program to sense finger when placed on sensor.

+## Theory

+A touch sensor is an electronic device that can detect the presence and location of a touch or near-touch by a user.
+It converts the mechanical stress from the touch into an electrical signal that can be processed and interpreted by electronic devices.
+Touch sensors are widely used in various applications such as smartphones, tablets, automotive controls, and home appliances to provide a friendly control scheme and interface.

 ## Procedure

 1. Connect the touch sensor to the digital pin 4 of the Galileo board.